 Shame set the stage for me to become a reactor rather than an actor in life.
 Debilitating guilt and debilitating shame left me feeling helpless.
 Debilitating guilt and debilitating shame sabotaged my ability to trust the process, a loving God and myself.
 Debilitating guilt and debilitating shame drained my spiritual and emotional energy as I attempted to overcompensate for my unknown deficits and limitations.
 Through my process, I also discovered that much of my anger was buried under a mountain called debilitating guilt and debilitating shame.
 Consequently, I needed to address my debilitating guilt and debilitating shame.

 Note: “As I understand, guilt is something one experiences when they do wrong.
 There is a way to resolve one’s guilt by making an amends.
-Shame on the other hand is a being wound that reinforces to the individual that they do not just make mistakes, but that they are a mistake.
+Shame, on the other hand, is a being wound that reinforces to the individual that they do not just make mistakes, but that they are a mistake.
 Debilitating Guilt and Debilitating Shame reinforces that no amount of “punishment” or “amends” can take away one’s guilt and shame.
-Debilitating shame and debilitating guilt leaves the individual feeling helpless and isolated.
+Debilitating shame and debilitating guilt leave the individual feeling helpless and isolated.